Master's in Nursing; Family Nurse Practitioner

 - Completion of undergraduate courses in research, physical assessment, and a course in introductory statistics.
 These courses must have been completed with a C or better.

 - Completion of a graduate level statistics course with a grade of B or better within five years before matriculation into the MSN program.
-The School of Nursing recommends taking either EPY 721 or KIM 751 offered through UNLV.
+The School of Nursing recommends taking either EPY 721 or KIN 751 offered through UNLV.

 - Submit official transcripts for all previous college and professional schools to the School of Nursing and Graduate College.
 (If unofficial transcripts are available to the student, please upload these to your Apply Yourself application)